BSRohit20/AI-Driven-Guest-Experience-Personalization-System/README.md

 ## Overview

-This project performs sentiment analysis on customer feedback data using a pre-trained transformer model.
-The code analyzes each review, determines whether the sentiment is positive or negative, and outputs the confidence score for the prediction.
-The results are saved to a CSV file for further analysis.
+This repository contains Python code for performing sentiment analysis on a customer feedback dataset using Hugging Face's pre-trained `distilbert-base-uncased-finetuned-sst-2-english` model.
+The analysis enriches the dataset by adding sentiment labels and confidence scores for each review.

 ## Requirements